NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-08-28-Writing-classes.md

 title: Writing Classes in Android.
 ---
 **Part 1:**
-Blog post is inspired from the Steve McConnell's `working classes` chapter from the book `Code Complete 2`, this post discusses few of the principles and on how to apply those principles while writing android application.
+Blog post is inspired from the Steve McConnell's `working classes` chapter from the book `Code Complete 2`, this post discusses few principles and how to apply them while writing android application.

 <!--more-->